Lease Agreements – By State

 Month-to-Month Lease Agreement

-Use this template to rent out your property for a short period of time (usually between 1–31 days), most commonly as a vacation rental.
-A short-term rental agreement explains to guests the rules of their stay, and what they can expect when they arrive.
+Use this template to rent out your property for a short period (usually between 1–31 days), most commonly as a vacation rental.
+It explains the rules of the guest's stay and what they can expect when they arrive.

 Short Term (Vacation) Rental

-Use this template when you’re renting out a room in your property and need to set rules and boundaries.
-For example, you can use this agreement to explain how you'll divide rent and utility payments, and whether your tenant can have guests visit.
+Use this template when you need to rent out a room in your property and set rules and boundaries.
+For example, you can use this agreement to explain how you'll divide rent and utility payments and whether your tenant can have guests over.

 Room Rental Agreement